 That said, the global outlook for applications to HEIs remains positive with indicators still showing an increase year on year.
 The challenge for student recruiters is to ensure they understand the shift in this international demographic, where potential students are coming from and how to recruit students with this in mind.
 This will undoubtedly be coupled with an understanding of how potential students' wants and needs have changed, as a result of the pandemic and other global trends.
 In this article, we look in more detail at where the challenges and opportunities lie, what this means for student recruiters and the role of a CRM in achieving this.

-Key changes to marketing strategy for student recruitment in 2021
+Key changes to marketing strategy for student recruitment from 2021 and beyond

 International student recruitment in numbers